maryash/maryash.github.io/135/projects/project_03.md

 Feel free to define more helper functions when you feel they can be helpful to express your program in a more concise and clear fashion.

-Also, note that the `dwarf.start_walk` action will not work if the destination point is non-empty (blocked by a tree or by another dwarf).
+Also, note that the `dwarf.start_walk` action will not work if the destination point is non-empty (blocked by a tree or by another dwarf), or if no possible path exists.
-So, when you start this action, the destination point should be empty, and in this task, adjacent to a tree.
+So, when you start this action, the destination point should be empty.
+(In this task, aim for empty locations that are adjacent to trees.)

 ## Part B. Build an outpost
 ![](https://i.imgur.com/QY8l2L1.jpg){: .centered}